brianSalk/sql_or_sequal/README.md

 ```
 pip install praw
 ```
-or
+or if you already istalled praw a while ago
 ```
-pii install --upgrade praw
+pip install --upgrade praw
 ```
 **1)** clone this repo to your computer.
 ```